minhducubc97/X-Media-Player/README.md

 - Create playlist for user
 - Set speed to play the media
 - Go fullscreen
+- Enhance visual by fading out controls when in full screen mode
+- Show tooltips when necessary

 ### 2. Extra:

 X Media Player's extra feature is its ability to work with Youtube videos.
+By clicking the Youtube icon on the top right corner, there will be a textbox appear where the user can type in the link to the Youtube video.
 After received the Youtube link typed in by user, the player will be able to:
 - Play the specified Youtube video inside the Media Player.
 - Download the video directly from Youtube.